We rounded up the best braids for short hair we've been obsessed with in 2018.

-The waterfall braid is a work-appropriate style that’s particularly beautiful on freshly colored hair.
-The dimension of the twisted strands helps highlight the bright and dark pieces of your balayage or ombre, creating the illusion that your mane is even thicker than it actually is.
+The waterfall braid is a work-appropriate style that’s particularly beautiful on fresh hair color.
+The dimension of the twisted strands helps to highlight the bright and dark pieces of your balayage or ombre, creating the illusion that your mane is even thicker than it actually is.

 If your hair is long enough to pull into a short ponytail, there’s enough of it to create a milkmaid braid.
 You’ll want to start with a crisp part from the center of your forehead to the nape of your neck.
 Working with one section of hair at a time, create a standard braid and pull it up to the center of your head.
 Pin the braid in place, then repeat the process on the other side.

 Cross each strand under the center rather than over to achieve that trademark inside-out look.
-Once your braids are in place, gently pancake them to achieve a more dramatic effect.
-Be sure you’re using clear elastics, as bulky hair bands can distract from the style.
+Once your braids for short hair are in place, gently pancake them to produce a more dramatic effect.
+Be sure you’re using clear elastics, as big hair bands can distract from your Dutch braids.

 Start with a side part, crafting a traditional braid right at the hairline and pinning it at the back of the head.
 Pancake the plait gently, working to create maximum volume.
 Once your first braid is in place, start on a second one just below the first.
 If you’re feeling crafty, twist your remaining hair into a chic updo and arrange it to mask your bobby pins.